Water Deer Senses

 Hua Shen and colleagues state, in their 2007 Chinese paper to the Journal of Animal Husbandry and Veterinary Medicine on breeding water deer in captivity, that the species "has good hearing and vision", although they don't quantify this or provide a reference.
 Based on the paper, the conclusion appears drawn largely from how difficult the authors found getting close to the deer, and how even small noises caused them to flee.

 Thermal footage of two water deer (presumably bucks) engaging in a chase during the winter rut in Bedfordshire while a third appears to look on.
-That this chase, and many others I have observed and captured on my trailcams, took place in almost complete darkness (to my eye) strongly suggests water deer have reasonable low-light vision. - Credit: Marc Baldwin
+That this chase, and many others I have observed and captured on my trailcams, took place in almost complete darkness (to my eye) and yet the pursuing buck is able to follow closely the path of his target, strongly suggests water deer have reasonable low-light vision.
+I do appreciate that while the on-looking deer may be watching the chase, the ear positioning also suggests it may also be "following the action" acoustically. - Credit: Marc Baldwin

 Water deer have large, highly mobile ears.
 Each ear can be independently rotated nearly 180 degrees to monitor sounds from all directions. - Credit: Marc Baldwin